aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - Traces
      - Select this option to assume the localisations are connected as a time-series trace.
 The output will draw lines connecting the points.

        If not selected the output will draw each point individually.
+If clusters have more than one localisation per frame then this mode is disabled.

    * - Spline fit
      - If selected the line will be drawn as a spline fit.
-This is only valid when ``Traces`` is selected.
+This is only valid when ``Traces`` is selected and the colour is not per localisation (which requires drawing traces as individual lines not a continuous spline).

    * - Use stack position
      - If selected the plugin will draw each cluster on the specific frame containing the localisation.